 Anaesthesia is from the Greek and means 'loss of sensation'.
 Anaesthesia allows invasive and painful procedures to be performed with little distress to the patient.

-- General anaesthesia: the patient is sedated, using either intravenous medications or gaseous substances, and occasionally muscles paralysed, requiring control of breathing by mechanical ventilation
+The patient is sedated, using either intravenous medications or gaseous substances, and occasionally muscles paralysed, requiring control of breathing by mechanical ventilation.

 - Plexus blocks - eg, brachial plexus.